 3. Throw Your Own Party!

 Unless you’re prepared to fly the whole way to Russia, there’s a good chance that you’re not going to feel the atmosphere of a real-life World Cup game this time around.
-Since America sadly didn’t qualify for the finals (yes, I’m still bitter, okay?), the chances of you experiencing the halcyon days of the 2014 tournament are nil this time around.
+Since America sadly didn’t qualify for the finals (yes, I’m still bitter, okay?), the chances that you’ll experience the halcyon days of the 2014 tournament are nil.
 But that doesn’t mean you can’t still enjoy the World Cup.

 Instead, why not throw your own party at home?
 Invite some friends over and create an atmosphere that rivals that of the Luzhniki Stadium!
 Ask everyone to contribute and bring something along so that the cost is split between guests.
 Everyone loves a potluck.

 Further Reading: Learn how to throw a frugal-but-fun holiday party.